 I didn’t see the strong legs that had carried me over a half marathon finish line, but the lack of a thigh gap and cellulite on my bum.
 I was deluded by what a healthy body should look like and so snacked on quick- fix advice to iron out my self- perceived flaws.

-At this point, I wasn't 'bulimic,' as such, but labels are tricky.
+At many points in my twenties, I wasn't 'bulimic,' as such, but labels are tricky.
 When your symptoms don’t exactly match the list for anorexia, bulimia, or binge eating disorder it’s common to be diagnosed with “other specified feeding or eating disorder” (OSFED), which I’m sure, would’ve been given to me at this time.

 It was in 2016 I found myself with a mouth that stank like nail polisher remover, headaches so painful I had to call in sick to work and constipation so chronic that I was concerned that my faeces would eventually force their way out of the opposite end.